wilhelm-lab/oktoberfest/ReadMe.md

 1. Select a random subset of high-scoring PSMs
 2. Predict those in for each CE from 18 to 49.
 3. Calculate which CE achieves highest correlations with the experimental spectra Please note: Sequences with amino acid U or O are not supported.
 Modifications except "M(ox)" are not supported.
-Each C is treated as Cysteine with carbamidomethylation (fixed modification in MaxQuant).
+Each C is treated as Cysteine with carbamidomethylation (fixed modification).

 -   Spectral Library (SpectralLibraryGeneration)